This article will explain the full cost to fit an MVHR system in a new build or renovated home in the UK.

 When should I design my MVHR / HRV system?

-MVHR vent design should be done early enough in your build programme that the ducting can be installed before first fix plumbing and electrical services.
+MVHR duct design should be done early enough in your build programme that the ducting can be installed before first fix plumbing and electrical services.

-Every extra bend or turn in your MVHR ducting layout will increase air disturbance, which could lead to a noisier system.
-Hence, diverting wiring or plumbing is a much better idea than diverting ducting!
-Good MVHR designers like Enhabit will minimise the number of duct bends, but that’s no good if you get on site and the plumber has already blocked off all of your service runs.
+This is because every extra bend or turn in your MVHR ducting layout will increase air disturbance, which could lead to a noisier system.
+Hence, diverting wiring or plumbing is a much better idea than diverting ducting.
+Good MVHR designers like ourselves will minimise the number of duct bends, but that’s no good if you get on site and the plumber has already blocked off all of your service runs.

 - a touch panel (either in-built or as a separate control), so you can programme and commission the unit;